-(Leading to a Technical Certificate) Advisor: B. Warr CODE: HMT
+(Leading to a Technical Certificate)

+Advisor: B. Warr

+CODE: HMT

 Program Description: The Hotel and Restaurant Management Technology concentration provides specialized occupational instruction in all phases of hotel and restaurant management to prepare students for careers as managers and supervisors in the hospitality and tourism industry.
-Students who complete the Hotel and Restaurant Management Technology program are eligible to obtain Manage First Certification from the National Restaurant Association Educational Foundation or certifications from the Educational Institute of Hospitality Operations.
-In Addition, students completing this program will eligible to obtain ServSafe Sanitation certification form the National Restaurant Association.
-Hotel and Restaurant Management Technology may be taught as a technical certificate program.
+Completion of the two year program leads to an associate of Applied Science degree.
+Students who complete the Hotel and Restaurant Management Technology program are eligible to obtain Manage First Certification from the National Restaurant Association Educational Foundation or certification from the Educational Institute of American Hotel and Lodging Association in Specialized Food and Beverage Management and/or Hospitality Operations.
+In Addition, students completing this program will be eligible to obtain ServSafe Sanitation certification from the National Restaurant Association.

-FALL SEMESTER SPRING SEMESTER HRT 1123 Introduction to Hospitality HRT 1114 Culinary Principles I 4 Tourism Industry 3 Hospitality HRT 2613 HRT 1214 Sanitation and Safety 4 Supervision 3 HRT 1224 Restaurant and Catering HRT 2623 Hospitality Human Operations 4 Resource Management 3 BOT 1313 Applied Business HRT 2233 Food Beverage Mathematics Control 3 3 HRT Rooms Division 1413 Management 3 TOTAL HOURS TOTAL HOURS 14 16
+FALL SEMESTER SPRING SEMESTER HRT 1123 Introduction to the Hospitality 3 CUT 1125 Culinary Principles II 5 & Tourism Industry HRT 2713 Mar.
+Hos.
+Services 3 HRT 1214 Sanitation and Safety 4 HRT 1224 Restaurant & Catering HRT 1115 Culinary Principles I 5 Operations 4 BOT 1313 Applied Business 3 CUT 2223 Menu Planning 3 TOTAL HOURS 15 Total Hours 15